LGBTQ healthcare in the United States Veterans Health Administration: Concerns from LGBTQ+ veterans

 Some researchers have raised concerns that LGBTQ+ veterans may not feel welcome at the VHA.
 Sherman and coauthors found that 24% of a sample of 58 LGBT veterans had not disclosed their sexual orientation to any VHA provider.
 The researchers noted that LGBT veterans may be uncomfortable disclosing their sexual orientation or gender identity because when they were in the military this information could lead to their discharge from service.
 Although VHA never had a policy prohibiting care to LGBTQ+ veterans, former military personnel often associate military policy with VHA policy.
 Sherman and colleagues also found that some LGBTQ+ veterans worried that disclosing their sexual or gender minority status would lead to losing VA medical benefits, even though there is a Patient’s Rights and Responsibilities Policy that prevents this type of discrimination.

 In the same study, Sherman and colleagues examined attitudes and practices of 202 VHA providers at two mid-western hospitals and found that only half of providers had asked their patients about sexual orientation in the past year, despite it being relevant to health care.
 Mental health providers were more likely to ask patients about sexual orientation than medical providers, perhaps due to an awareness of the stress associated with being a member of a minority group.
 Less than half of the VHA providers overall (43%) had received any kind of training in LGBTQ+ health issues since they began practicing.

 A later study by Kauth and colleagues found improvements in some areas related to LGBTQ+ veterans’ experiences with VHA care.
 For example, nearly two-thirds of a sample of LGBTQ+ veterans rated their primary care and mental health care providers at VHA as “somewhat” or “very welcoming.”
 Similarly, 64% of LGBTQ+ veterans endorsed feeling “somewhat” or “very comfortable” disclosing their sexual orientation to their VHA providers, and 67.5% of transgender participants reported feeling comfortable disclosing their gender identity.

-LGBTQ+ people who disclose their sexual orientation to healthcare providers and feel comfortable talking to their providers about sexuality and sexual health also report greater satisfaction with their healthcare.
-LGBTQ+ people, including LGBTQ+ veterans, have unique health needs that need screening and follow up, which require healthcare providers initiate conversations about sexuality and gender identity and expression with patients.
+Similarly, the respondents who reported being comfortable with such disclosure also reported greater satisfaction with their healthcare.